Aakanksha Singh: Film debut and further career (2017–present)

 Singh made her film debut with the Hindi film Badrinath Ki Dulhania in 2017.
 In the same year she made her Telugu debut with Malli Raava opposite Sumanth.
 It received mixed to positive reviews and she got nominated with SIIMA Award for Best Female Debut – Telugu for her performance.

 In 2018, she appeared in her second Telugu film Devadas opposite Nagarjuna.
 It received positive reviews and was a commercial success.
 The same year, she appeared in two short films Methi Ke Laddoo and Qaid.

 Singh marked her Kannada film debut with the 2019 film Pailwaan opposite Sudeep.
 It was released in 5 languages and was an average hit at the box office.

 In 2021, she made her web debut with the Telugu web series Parampara.
 It premiered on Disney+ Hotstar.

 Singh made her Tamil debut in 2022 with the Tamil-Telugu bilingual film, Clap opposite Aadhi Pinisetty.
 It released on SonyLIV platform.
 She next appeared in the Tamil film Veerapandiyapuram which received negative reviews.

 She next played Ajay Devgn's wife in the Hindi film Runway 34, which marks her second Hindi project.
 It received mixed to positive reviews.
 She portrayed a cop in her first Hindi web series Escaype Live on Disney+ Hotstar.

 Singh will next appeared in the Hindi web series Rangbaaz: Darr Ki Rajneeti opposite Viineet Kumar.
 She has also appeared in the Telugu film Meet Cute, an anthology produced by Nani.

 In the media

-Singh ranked 12th in Times of India's Bangalore Times 30 Most Desirable Women of 2019.
+Singh was placed 12th in Bangalore Times' 30 Most Desirable Women list of 2019.
+Singh is a celebrity endorser for brands and products such as Bru, Complan, Saffola and Evion among others.